Best CentOS/Red Hat Alternatives | Open Source Linux OS

 ubuntu

 Ubuntu is a popular Linux distribution for both server and desktop use.
-Although Ubuntu is a CentOS alternative, it is part of the Debian Linux family tree and uses software that CentOS does not.
+While Ubuntu serves as an alternative to CentOS, it diverges from the CentOS path by belonging to the Debian Linux lineage and incorporating software distinct from that used by CentOS.
 Ubuntu, on the other hand, is not an RPM-based Linux distribution.
 You can use Alien to convert RPM packages into DEB files for usage with Ubuntu.
 If you are certain that Ubuntu satisfies all of your requirements and is the best option for you, you can switch from CentOS to Ubuntu, but keep in mind that this is a major decision.

 • Ubuntu's official website is: www.ubuntu.com